 Once of the main benefits of a TEM is the very stable and mathematically predictable field strength generated between the septum and outer plates.

 This property can be used to accurately calibrate an isotropic field probe across a broad range of frequencies.
 One of the methods to do this is described in the paper “A method for calibration of isotropic E-field probes” by K. Matloubi.

 Once calibrated, a field probe can somewhat ironically then be used to calibrate the field for radiated immunity testing in a semi-anechoic chamber.

 Using TEM Cells for Shielding Effectiveness Testing

-Using a rare dual TEM cell, it’s possible to generate a know field in one TEM and measure the attenuated field accurately in another.
+Using a rare dual TEM cell, it’s possible to generate a known field in one TEM and measure the attenuated field accurately in another.